 China’s growing middle class represents a huge opportunity for luxury brands, but marketing to these consumers can go wrong for brands without an understanding of Chinese culture.

 Dolce & Gabbana faced the wrath of Chinese consumers on social media, forcing local partners to cut ties with the brand, while companies as diverse as Mercedes-Benz, Gap and Versace have also caused offence in the region.

 James Campbell, co-founder at Chinese social commerce agency Tong Digital, has worked on projects to help brands such as Huda Beauty, Chelsea Football Club, Boden and Anya Hindmarch to raise their profiles in China.

-He will provide tips to help you understand how to market to the Chinese without causing offence, looking at how the momentum against the aforementioned brands began and tactics to recover if things do go wrong.
+James provided tips to help understand how to market to the Chinese without causing offence, looking at how the momentum against the aforementioned brands began and tactics to recover if things do go wrong.